bandinopla/learn-chinese-by-listening/README.md

 # 2. Type the pinzi mode | 字符
 You will see a character and you will have to type the corresponding pinzi.

+# 3. HSK vocabulary test
+You will be presented with a character or word, and you will have to guess it in your head, then hit "next" to see the meaning and then reply honestly if you got it or not.
+A map of characters in that HSK level will be colored with red or green to help you gauge your grasp how much you known in that level.